xyanaxy/lab-template/content/pages/projects/project-one.md

 *   3d, immersive and motion (3d scanning, photogrammery, blender, after effects, video prodiction, etc.)

 We are also interested in bioart, fermentation, chemistry, fashion and crafts.

+#### You can book us to run a workshop at your event or venue.
+Please get in touch via email or contact form.